Agent-powered changelog automation§

 Gambiarra is the name given in Brazil to the practice of carrying out repairs and inventions using alternative materials, improvisation, and a sense of spontaneous and immediate creativity.
 A gambiarra is a temporary solution that can turn out to be permanent. – Fred Paulino

-I eventually coaxed the agent into reliably satisficing all the Requirements by leaning heavily on custom scripts and structured data:
+I eventually coaxed the agent into reliably satisficing all the Requirements by leaning heavily on custom scripts and structured data.
+Here’s the workflow.

-2. The agent must process all of these commits into a structured data file.
-In this file the agent is grouping the commits into stories, drafting content for each story, and assigning a score (representing user-facing impact) to each story.
+3. The agent must process each batch of commits into a structured data file.
+At this stage the agent is grouping the commits into stories, drafting content for each story, and assigning a score (representing user-facing impact) to each story.

-5. Another script transforms the structured data into reStructuredText.
+6. Another script transforms the structured data into a document.

-6. The agent glues the new reStructuredText document into the docs build.
+7. The agent glues the new document into the docs build.

 Discussion§

+Revisiting the question from the post opening.
 Can we completely automate documentation with agents?
-Here are some thoughts in light of the changelog automation experience.
+Here are some thoughts in light of my changelog automation experience.

 Tight coupling§